-Families Figure 13 shows the steady-state densities for families and non-families.
+Families In the next step, I look at the distibutional effects for families and non-families.
+Figure 15 shows the steady-state densities for families and non-families.
 Both distributions are right-skewed.
 The mode of the disposable income distribution of families lies at 0.7, while the disposable income distribution of non-families peaks at an income level of 0.5.
+Figure Figure 16 shows the aggregate disposable income response for families and non-families.
+Both groups exhibit similar patterns, with non-families' income rising by 15 basis points on impact and families' by 11 basis points.
+This evidence challenges the political narrative that tax cuts specifically target and benefit families, as non-families show a marginally stronger response.